Pakistan’s response to Indian aggression - Pakistan Observer

 With a firm grasp of geostrategic realities and national priorities, the armed forces under his command have shown operational excellence, deterrent capability and ideological clarity.

-His appointment, facilitated by former Prime Minister Nawaz Sharif and implemented by Prime Miister Shehbaz Sharif, reflects a continuity of institutional harmony and mature democratic process.
+His appointment, facilitated by former Prime Minister Nawaz Sharif and implemented by Prime Minister Shehbaz Sharif, reflects a continuity of institutional harmony and mature democratic process.

 General Munir’s tenure has seen a revival of professional ethics in the military, counter-terror operations with surgical precision and a proactive approach in countering fifth-generation warfare.